jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 "originAutnum" or "startAddress", then the reverse search will be performed on the IP network objects from its data store.

-(#reverse_search_registry) and (#reverse_search_mapping_registry) include requests to register new entries for IP network searches in the RDAP Reverse Search and RDAP Reverse Search Mapping IANA registries when the related resource type is "rpki1_roa".
+(#reverse_search_registry) and (#reverse_search_mapping_registry) include registration of entries for IP network searches in the RDAP Reverse Search and RDAP Reverse Search Mapping IANA registries when the related resource type is "rpki1_roa".

 ## Relationship with IP Network Object Class

 It would be useful to show all the ROAs associated with an IP network object.
 To that end, this extension adds a new "rpki1_roas" member to the IP Network object class ([@!RFC9083, section 5.4]):

-* "rpki1_roas" -- an array of ROA objects ((#roa_object_class)) for the IP network; if the array is too large, the server MAY truncate it, per [@!RFC9083, section 9]
+* "rpki1_roas" -- an array of ROA objects ((#roa_object_class)) associated with an IP network object; if the array is too large, the server MAY truncate it, per [@!RFC9083, section 9]

 Here is an elided example for an IP network object with ROAs: